Natural rubber: Cultivation

 Many high-yielding clones have been developed for commercial planting.
 These clones yield more than 2,000 kg/ha of dry rubber per year, under ideal conditions.

+Rubber production has been linked to deforestation.
+Rubber therefore is one of seven commodities included in the 2023 EU Regulation on Deforestation-free products (EUDR), which aims to guarantee that the products European Union (EU) citizens consume do not contribute to deforestation or forest degradation worldwide.

 Collection

 In places such as Kerala and Sri Lanka, where coconuts are in abundance, the half shell of coconut was used as the latex collection container.
 Glazed pottery or aluminium or plastic cups became more common in Kerala-India and other countries.
 The cups are supported by a wire that encircles the tree.
 This wire incorporates a spring so it can stretch as the tree grows.
 The latex is led into the cup by a galvanised "spout" knocked into the bark.
 Rubber tapping normally takes place early in the morning, when the internal pressure of the tree is highest.
 A good tapper can tap a tree every 20 seconds on a standard half-spiral system, and a common daily "task" size is between 450 and 650 trees.
 Trees are usually tapped on alternate or third days, although many variations in timing, length and number of cuts are used.
 "Tappers would make a slash in the bark with a small hatchet.
 These slanting cuts allowed latex to flow from ducts located on the exterior or the inner layer of bark (cambium) of the tree.
 Since the cambium controls the growth of the tree, growth stops if it is cut.
 Thus, rubber tapping demanded accuracy, so that the incisions would not be too many given the size of the tree, or too deep, which could stunt its growth or kill it."

-It is usual to tap a panel at least twice, sometimes three times, during the tree's life.
-The economic life of the tree depends on how well the tapping is carried out, as the critical factor is bark consumption.
-A standard in Malaysia for alternate daily tapping is 25 cm (vertical) bark consumption per year.
-The latex-containing tubes in the bark ascend in a spiral to the right.
-For this reason, tapping cuts usually ascend to the left to cut more tubes.
-The trees drip latex for about four hours, stopping as latex coagulates naturally on the tapping cut, thus blocking the latex tubes in the bark.
-Tappers usually rest and have a meal after finishing their tapping work and then start collecting the liquid "field latex" at about midday.
+It is common to tap a rubber tree at least twice, and sometimes three times, during its lifetime.
+The tree's economic lifespan depends on how efficiently the tapping is performed, as bark consumption is the critical factor.
+In Malaysia, the standard bark consumption for alternate daily tapping is 25 cm vertically per year.

+The latex-bearing tubes in the bark spiral upward to the right, so tapping cuts are usually made upward to the left in order to intersect more tubes.
+The trees release latex for about four hours before the flow stops as the latex naturally coagulates on the tapping cut, blocking the tubes in the bark.
+Tappers typically rest and eat after completing their tapping work, and begin collecting the liquid "field latex" around midday.